Jesus0204/automata/README.md

 automatonCheck([Symbol | RestofList], InitialState) :-
 ```

 All of these rules and the knowledge base are found in the file ```elvish.pl```.
 If the word is in the language it returns true otherwise, it returns false.
+It is important to mention that the character ë is not an accepted ASCII character, so in the program, I changed it with a 3.
+This is so the program compiles.

 ## Test
 To run the program, first open ```elvish.pl``` in Prolog or a prolog terminal.
 To open the file, you must run ["route to the file/elvish.pl"].